MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_feature.md

 ### -field D3D12_FEATURE_D3D12_OPTIONS8

-Starting with Windows SDK version 10.0.20348.0, indicates whether or not unaligned block-compressed textures are supported.
+Starting with Windows 11 (Build 10.0.22000.194), indicates whether or not unaligned block-compressed textures are supported.
 The corresponding data structure for this value is [D3D12_FEATURE_DATA_D3D12_OPTIONS8](/windows/win32/api/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options8).

 ### -field D3D12_FEATURE_D3D12_OPTIONS9

-Starting with Windows SDK version 10.0.20348.0, indicates whether or not support exists for mesh shaders, values of *SV_RenderTargetArrayIndex* that are 8 or greater, typed resource 64-bit integer atomics, derivative and derivative-dependent texture sample operations, and the level of support for WaveMMA (wave_matrix) operations.
+Starting with Windows 11 (Build 10.0.22000.194), indicates whether or not support exists for mesh shaders, values of *SV_RenderTargetArrayIndex* that are 8 or greater, typed resource 64-bit integer atomics, derivative and derivative-dependent texture sample operations, and the level of support for WaveMMA (wave_matrix) operations.
 The corresponding data structure for this value is [D3D12_FEATURE_DATA_D3D12_OPTIONS9](/windows/win32/api/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options9).

 ### -field D3D12_FEATURE_D3D12_OPTIONS10

-This feature is currently in preview.
-Indicates whether or not the SUM combiner can be used, and whether or not *SV_ShadingRate* can be set from a mesh shader.
+Starting with Windows 11 (Build 10.0.22000.194), indicates whether or not the SUM combiner can be used, and whether or not *SV_ShadingRate* can be set from a mesh shader.
 The corresponding data structure for this value is [D3D12_FEATURE_DATA_D3D12_OPTIONS10](/windows/win32/api/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options10).

 ### -field D3D12_FEATURE_D3D12_OPTIONS11

-This feature is currently in preview.
-Indicates whether or not 64-bit integer atomics on resources in descriptor heaps are supported.
+Starting with Windows 11 (Build 10.0.22000.194), indicates whether or not 64-bit integer atomics on resources in descriptor heaps are supported.
 The corresponding data structure for this value is [D3D12_FEATURE_DATA_D3D12_OPTIONS11](/windows/win32/api/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options11).

 ## -remarks